Help us improve your experience.

 <commit-confirm/>

-Empty element included when a commit confirmed is performed
+Empty element included when the script executes during a commit confirmed operation

 <commit-sync/>

-Empty element included when a commit synchronize is performed
+Empty element included when the script executes during a commit synchronize operation

 <database-path/>